RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

 create|Creates new connection|`create=false` (true by default).
 If it is set as false, then an existing connection configuration will be used.
 The name or id parameter must be specified.

 ## Supplying variables from the outside world
-You can define variables in a file and pass it to DBeaver to reference them later.
+You can define variables in a file and pass it to DBeaver using the `-vars` command-line argument to reference them later.

 This file must consist of pairs of the name and its associated value, as shown in the example below:
 ```properties